thinkinglabs/the-100percent-code-coverage-fallacy/README.md

 What is good code coverage ...
 Is it 50%, 80%, 100% ?
 Well in fact it doesn't matter.
 Code coverage alone doesn't say anything useful about how well the system is tested.

 And that is the point I wanted to make with this repo.
 Create an example of a system having 100% code coverage with 0 valuable tests.
-When you have a look at [FizzBuzzTest](./blob/master/src/test/java/io/thinkinglabs/FizzBuzzTest.java), you'll see there are absolutely no assertions.
+When you have a look at [FizzBuzzTest](./src/test/java/io/thinkinglabs/FizzBuzzTest.java), you'll see there are absolutely no assertions.
 So all lines are covered but nothing useful is said in the assertions.

 Recently I heard the following story:
 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Team has a 30% code coverage.
 After running mutation tests, drops to 3% coverage.<br>When a metric becomes a target you fool it.
 Goodhart&#39;s Law</p>&mdash; Thierry de Pauw (@tdpauw) <a href="https://twitter.com/tdpauw/status/890112157450481664">July 26, 2017</a></blockquote>
-<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 I recently got confirmation about this when I heard the story of a team being so proud they had 30% code coverage.
 Inside that organisation this was a real achievement as most teams had no or very little code coverage.
 One day someone ran [mutation tests](https://en.wikipedia.org/wiki/Mutation_testing) against their code base.
 And all of a sudden the code coverage dropped to 3%.